solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 The result field will be a JSON object of `current` and `delinquent` accounts, each containing an array of JSON objects with the following sub fields:

-- `votePubkey: <string>` - Vote account public key, as base-58 encoded string
+- `votePubkey: <string>` - Vote account address, as base-58 encoded string
-- `nodePubkey: <string>` - Node public key, as base-58 encoded string
+- `nodePubkey: <string>` - Validator identity, as base-58 encoded string
 - `activatedStake: <u64>` - the stake, in lamports, delegated to this vote account and active in this epoch
 - `epochVoteAccount: <bool>` - bool, whether the vote account is staked for this epoch
 - `commission: <number>`, percentage (0-100) of rewards payout owed to the vote account